useless-bit/Open-Package-Deploy/Documentation/user_guide.md

 ![Agent Detail popup](images/OPD/OPD_agent_details.png)

-You can also create/remove deployments and add/remove the Agent to/from Groups.
+You can also create/remove deployments and add/remove the Agent to/from groups.

 # Groups